 Also, the mineral magnesium in arugula is essential for healthy bones and muscles, which includes the heart’s muscle.
 Magnesium also stops any pains and tremors.
 Arugula also contains some protein.

 Low levels of fat in arugula won’t cause cardiovascular problems.
 Also, there are minerals such as iron and potassium that are beneficial for their cardiovascular system.
 Iron is good for blood and preventing anemia.
 Potassium is important for regulating guinea pig’s blood pressure.
-Vitamin K, besides being good for muscles and bones, it is also good for improving blood clotting.

 The arugula has a good amount of carbs, enough for the guinea pigs’ health needs and a healthy weight.
 In other words, the carbs give off a fast release of energy during the day.
 Luckily, arugula also has a small amount of sugar and fat and no cholesterol, which means that this veggie will prevent your guinea pigs from getting obese.